akolinski/vue-semaphore-heroku/README.md

 ...
 ```

-Let's add, commit and deploy our changes to see if it works now.
+Let's add, commit and deploy our changes to see if it works.

 ```
 git add .